open-policy-agent/opa/docs/README.md

 ### Run the site locally using Docker

 > Note: running with docker only uses the Hugo server and not Netlify locally.
   This means that redirects and other Netlify features the site relies on will not work.
+  It will also not include the processing required for live code blocks to show up correctly.

 If [Docker is running](https://docs.docker.com/get-started/):